-Florida Stepparent Adoption Laws
+Orlando Stepparent Adoption Attorney

 Adopting Your Stepchild

-The stepparent adoption process starts by a court evaluating if the stepparent is legally able to adopt in the state of Florida.
+The stepparent adoption process starts with a court evaluating if the stepparent is legally able to adopt in the state of Florida.
 If the individual is married to the birth parent, and proves to be a competent and capable parent, the stepparent should be able to legally adopt.

 Why a Family Lawyer Can Help

 While some stepparent adoption cases are quickly filed and processed, others may be more complicated as unforeseen issues may arise.
 If the absent parent refuses to give consent to the stepparent adoption, a termination of parental rights may be filed.
 Family law cases can become complicated and drawn out, and having a lawyer who is educated in the procedures and skillful with handling adoption situations will accelerate the process.

 >> Related Content: Military Family Law Services